 Although some sources suggest men between ages 17 and 25 years of age and young athletes are more likely to develop post-concussion syndrome, other research points to clues that women and older adults are at greater risk.
 Medical risk factors can play a part in the risk of the development of the condition.
 Those who have a history of migraine headaches or a history of anxiety, mood, learning or seizure disorders are also at greater risk of injury and PCS.
 But overall, the bottom line is that anybody can develop the condition.

-Sometimes elderly who fall and hit their head later develop memory loss and confusion.
+Sometimes elderly people who fall and hit their head later develop memory loss and confusion.
 Their families or doctors may forget about their concussion and label their cognitive decline as early signs of Alzheimer’s disease.

 Furthermore, some people who deal with post-concussion syndrome experience the symptom worse than others.
 People who have had head trauma before might experience a worsening of symptoms.
 Additionally, those who have early headache symptoms after a head injury, or those who experience fatigue, fogginess or amnesia after a concussion, might experience stronger post-concussion symptoms.